prisma/prisma/docs/tutorial.md

         └── 20190703131441-init
 ```

-You can also add the `output` field to the `generator` block to specify the file path where Photon JS should be generated.
+You can also add the `output` field to the `generator` block to specify the file path where Photon.js should be generated.
 Since you're not explicitly specifying the `output` here, it uses the default path which is the project's `node_modules` directory.
 Learn more about the specifics of generating Photon into `node_modules` [here](./photon/codegen-and-node-setup.md).

-Having Photon JS located inside `node_modules/@generated` enables you to import it in your code as follows:
+Having Photon.js located inside `node_modules/@generated` enables you to import it in your code as follows:

 ```ts
 import Photon from '@generated/photon'